Ar-Kareem/puzzle_solver/images/README.md

 The website has exactly 86 puzzles in total:

-- 54 are Sudoku-like puzzles (?/54 implemented)
+- 56 are Sudoku-like puzzles (?/56 implemented)
-- 22 Interactive non-Sudoku puzzles (22/22 implemented)
+- 23 Interactive non-Sudoku puzzles (22/22 implemented; 1 not intended to be implemented, "variety slitherlink")
-- 10 Printable only non-Sudoku puzzles (4/10 implemented; 6 remaining)
+- 7 Printable only non-Sudoku puzzles (2/5 implemented; 2 not intended to be implemented, "Mazes" and "Cross Figures".
+3 to be implemented, "TripleCross" & "Circle Nine" & "Krypto Kakuro")

 Sudoku variants are so abundant so they are currently not prioritized.